michaelmckinsey1/ScaFFold/README.md

 1. Once fractal generation completes, run the benchmark:
     `torchrun-hpc -N 1 -n 4 --gpus-per-proc 1 $(which scaffold) benchmark -c ScaFFold/configs/benchmark_default.yml`

+### Dataset cache and sharded datagen

+`benchmark` creates or reuses datasets under `dataset_dir`.
+New datasets are written in the v3 format, which stores one volume and mask file per logical sample per physical shard.
+The physical layout is controlled by `dc_num_shards` and `dc_shard_dims`; for example, `dc_num_shards: [1, 1, 2]` writes two physical shards per logical volume, with filenames such as `120_shard000000.npy` and `120_shard000001.npy`.
+Datasets are generated with the same sharding configuration used for model training.

+Unsharded runs use `dc_num_shards: [1, 1, 1]`.
+For those runs, ScaFFold can still reuse an existing v2 full-volume dataset cache.
+Sharded runs require a matching v3 cache or generate a new v3 dataset.

 `benchmark` creates a folder for the benchmark run(s) at `base_run_dir` set in the config file.
 For reproducibility, we store a copy of the benchmark run config yml.
 Within each run subfolder, `benchmark` creates a yml config for that specific run.

 After each run completes, statistics from the run are stored in `train_stats.csv`.
 Additionally, users can inspect plots of the training and validation losses over time in `<base_run_dir/figures`.